kottster/kottster/docs/docs/deploying.md

 # Deploying

 You can deploy your Kottster app using a cloud provider, self-host it on a Node.js server, or run it with a Docker image.
-Kottster app is basically a Remix app, so you can deploy it like any other Node.js app.
+Kottster app is basically a Node.js server with a React frontend, so you can deploy it like any other Node.js app.

 **Before starting the app in production mode, you need to build it first:**